BlockstreamResearch/dicemix/doc/protocol.md

 ### Possible Improvements

 #### Smaller Field
-To reduce the field size, it is possible to split the OTVK hash in two halves, and send both halves in different exponetial DC-nets.
-Then only one of the DC-nets is used for slot reservation and the other one is just used to authenticate the OTVK.
+To reduce the field size, it is possible to split the message hash in two halves, and send both halves in different exponential DC-nets.
+Then only one of the DC-nets is used for slot reservation and the other one is just used to verify integrity of the message.
 Peers must abort if their second half is not present in the second DC-net, but it is not necessary to bind the two halves together, because the number of combinations of left and right halves that the attacker can exploit is not too large.
 Still the loss of security is quadratic in the number of mixed messages.